Skip to main content

 class WorkflowContext:

-memory_store: MemoryStore # unified read/write across 3 namespaces
+memory_store: MemoryStore # unified read/write across semantic / episodic / procedural

 crisis_log_backend: CrisisLogBackend # always-on audit trail